kashakkhan/TIME-TABLE-GENERATOR/README.md

 # Timetable Generator (C++)

-A simple console-based timetable generator written in C++.
+It is a  simple console-based timetable generator written in C++.
 It takes the number of working days per week, periods per day, and a list of subjects with their required periods per week, then generates a weekly timetable avoiding the same subject repeating in consecutive periods on the same day.